 While reliability and safety data are hard to come by for the Panamera, Porsche’s excellent reputation for engineering and endurance motorsport should offer reassurance, along with a long list of safety kit.
 With only a small increase in the Panamera's price for this extra style and versatility, the Sport Turismo is a tempting addition to the range.

 The Porsche Panamera Sport Turismo offers a wide choice of engines that range between two extremes of fuel economy.
 At one end of the spectrum, the 4 E-Hybrid can be plugged into the mains or a fast-charger to provide up to 31 miles of all-electric motoring.
 In official fuel consumption tests, the result is a figure of 113mpg.

-Just like the company's SUV range, Porsche's estate is also available with a diesel engine, but it might not reduce running costs as much as you’d think.
+Just like the company's SUV range, Porsche's estate used to be available with a diesel engine, but it might not reduce running costs as much as you’d think.
 Fuel economy is rated at up to 42.2mpg, with emissions of 176g/km placing it in the same top BiK band as the petrol engines.

-After the first year's CO2-based road tax (generally included in the on-the-road price), petrol and diesel versions cost £140 a year to tax, while hybrids are £130 a year.
-Because every Sport Turismo has a list price of more than £40,000, they’re liable for an additional surcharge of £310 a year in years two to six, bringing the annual bill to £440 or £450 during that period.
+After the first year's CO2-based road tax (generally included in the on-the-road price), petrol versions cost over £500 a year to tax, while hybrids are £10 cheaper.
+That’s made up of the standard rate, plus an additional surcharge because all versions of the Sport Turismo have a list price of more than £40,000.

 Engines, drive & performance